openwch/arduino_core_ch32/README.md

 ## Submit bugs

-If you have any questions, you could contact me through the email "*temperslee001@gmail.com*".
+If you have any questions, you could contact me through the email "*yy@wch.cn*".
 Or you could [file an issue on GitHub](https://github.com/openwch/arduino_core_ch32/issues/new).